 The Dodgers had used Martinez almost exclusively in relief because they didn’t think he had the size and strength to pitch deep into ballgames.
 The Expos saw him as a starting pitcher despite weighing less than 160 pounds, and put him into the starting rotation with Ken Hill, Jeff Fassero, Butch Henry, and Kirk Rueter.

 It is well known among baseball aficionados that the 1994 Montreal Expos had the best record in baseball at 74-40 when their season and a possible World Series appearance were derailed by a players’ strike.
 The pitching staff had the lowest ERA in the National League (3.56), and Martinez was a major contributor to the team’s success.
 He went 11-5 with a 3.42 ERA and 142 strikeouts in 144 2/3 innings.

 He also became known as a headhunter for his tendency to pitch high and inside, and acquired the nickname “Senor Plunk” from the Montreal media.
-He led the league in hit batsmen with 11, got thrown out of 12 games and got into three fights.
+He led the league in hit batsmen with 11, got thrown out of a game on June 14, and got into three fights.
 That first fight occurred on April 13, when Reggie Sanders charged the mound after being hit on the elbow by a Martinez pitch with one out in the eighth inning.
 Even Sanders’ teammates thought it highly unlikely that Martinez tried to deliberately to hit him at that point because Martinez was pitching a perfect game at the time.